unicornultrafoundation/subnet-node/core/virtualbox/README.md

 When a VM creation request is processed from the queue:

-1. **Order Validation**: Fetch and validate the order using the provided `OrderId`
+1. **Resource Validation**: Check if sufficient system resources are available
-2. **Resource Validation**: Check if sufficient system resources are available based on order specifications
+2. **Hardware Detection**: Automatically detect host architecture
-3. **Hardware Detection**: Automatically detect host architecture to determine appropriate OS type
+3. **Image Download**: Download or retrieve existing cloud image for the specified version
-4. **OVA Template Selection**: Choose appropriate OVA based on detected architecture (Ubuntu_64 for x86_64, Ubuntu_ARM64 for ARM64)
+4. **Image Conversion**: Convert cloud image to VDI format for VirtualBox
-5. **OVA Import**: Import the OVA template to create a base VM
+5. **VM Creation**: Create a new VM without OS type specification
-6. **Hardware Configuration**: Adjust CPU, memory, and disk settings to match order specifications
+6. **Hardware Configuration**: Configure CPU, memory, and other hardware settings
-7. **Cloud-Init Configuration**: Generate custom cloud-init ISO with provided user credentials
+7. **Storage Setup**: Attach the VDI file using VirtioSCSI controller
-8. **Network Configuration**: Set up SSH port forwarding for remote access
+8. **Cloud-Init Configuration**: Generate custom cloud-init ISO with provided credentials
-9. **VM Startup**: Boot the VM with the new configuration
+9. **Network Configuration**: Set up SSH port forwarding for remote access

 ### Job Management